Kiwoito Africa Safaris

 Habitat: Heath

-As we head up Buffalo Ridge, the terrain becomes increasingly sparse.
-This route is rarely traveled and we will enjoy its mountain wilderness feel.
-We trek through remote valleys onto the northern slopes of Kilimanjaro until we arrive at Third Cave.
+As we continue up Buffalo Ridge, the terrain becomes more sparse.
+This route is rarely traveled, and we will enjoy the mountain wilderness feel.
+We hike through remote valleys to the northern slopes of Kilimanjaro, where we arrive at Third Cave.

 Day 7: Third Cave to School Hut